OpenBB-finance/OpenBB/README.md

 ```
 poetry install
 ```
-This is a library for package management, and makes sure to should ensure a better experience than: ``pip install -r requirements.txt``
+This is a library for package management, and ensures a smoother experience than: ``pip install -r requirements.txt``

 7. You're ready to Gamestonk it!